graphql/graphql-spec/spec/Section 6 -- Execution.md

     {earlyReturn}.
   - Set the entry for {id} on {streamMap} to {stream}.

-- Define the sub-procedure {HandleNewStreamItemsEvent(id, streamIds, parentIds)}
+- Define the sub-procedure {HandleNewStreamItemsEvent(id, streamId, parentIds)}
   as follows:

   - Let {stream} be the entry in {streamMap} for {streamId}.